-Washington To Trump: Don't Grant Russian Access To Americans
+White House, Following Backlash, Rules Out Russian Interrogation of Americans

 Under no circumstances should #Putin officials ever be allowed to come into the U.S. & “question” Americans on their list.
 I don’t believe this will ever be allowed to happen which is why the @WhiteHouse should publicly & unequivocally rule it out. https://t.co/bLDGJsSodi— Marco Rubio (@marcorubio) July 19, 2018

-And former Secretary of State Hillary Clinton also weighed in on behalf of the former U.S. ambassador to Russia, Michael McFaul, calling him a "patriot ...
+And former Secretary of State Hillary Clinton also weighed in on McFaul's behalf, calling him a "patriot ...
 To see the White House even hesitate to defend a diplomat is deeply troubling."

 Ambassador @McFaul is a patriot who has spent his career standing up for America.
 To see the White House even hesitate to defend a diplomat is deeply troubling. https://t.co/gI8K8Tjg3M— Hillary Clinton (@HillaryClinton) July 19, 2018

-The prospect that the United States might grant access to McFaul in exchange for American investigators talking with Russians linked to cyberattacks is viewed as unlikely.
+The prospect that the United States might grant access to McFaul, in exchange for American investigators talking with Russians linked to cyberattacks, is viewed as unlikely.

-But Trump called it an "incredible offer" on Monday in his press conference with Putin in Helsinki and White House press secretary Sarah Sanders seemed to suggest the administration was evaluating it on Wednesday.
+But Trump called it an "incredible offer" on Monday in his press conference with Putin in Helsinki, and Sanders seemed to suggest Wednesday that the administration was evaluating it.

-What critics want is for the White House to close the door completely and make clear there is no scenario in which a former American official could get caught up in some kind of bilateral exchange of this kind.
+Critics want the White House to close the door completely and make clear there is no scenario in which a former American official could get caught up in some kind of bilateral exchange of this kind.

 One issue for administration officials, however, appears to be how receptive Trump has remained to the idea.

-"The president is going to meet with his team, and we'll let you know when we have an announcement on that," as Sanders told reporters on Wednesday.
+"The president is going to meet with his team, and we'll let you know when we have an announcement on that," Sanders told reporters Wednesday.

-Another issue is that this idea is so novel that, so long as it hasn't been officially ruled out from the highest level, no one seems to be sure how it might practically work.
+Another issue is that this idea is so novel that so long as it hasn't been officially ruled out from the highest level, no one seems to be sure how it might practically work.

-State Department spokeswoman Heather Nauert said on Wednesday that although Putin's charges against McFaul and other Americans are "absolutely absurd," she was not prepared to speak on behalf of Foggy Bottom and say that her agency opposed the idea of some kind of handover.
+State Department spokeswoman Heather Nauert said Wednesday that although Putin's charges against McFaul and other Americans are "absolutely absurd," she was not prepared to speak on behalf of the department and say that her agency opposed the idea of some kind of handover.

 "I believe some of this would fall under the Department of Justice, so I'd have to loop in the Department of Justice on this," she said.
 "This is something that just came out."